iamlos/easy-chef-rails/README.md

     ],
     ...

+Choose your ruby version by editing second line in `roles/rails.rb`:

+    require 'securerandom'
+    ruby_version = "2.0.0-p353" # change ruby version here

 **Provisioning part**

 Buy a server or a VPS, and get its IP address.<br/>
 Don't have one?
 Try [digitalocean](https://www.digitalocean.com/).
 It's fast and affordable.
 (I don't work for digitalocean, I just think they're great)

+Make sure you can ssh to the new server:

+    $ ssh root@<server_ip>

-Install everything to your new server with a single command:
+Install everything to the server with a single command:

     $ bundle exec knife solo bootstrap root@<server_ip> -r "role[rails]"